-Figure 8-3 Reduced Conflict Intersection - Inset "A"
+Figure 8-3b Reduced Conflict Intersection - Inset "A" Shoulder Section

-- The designer is responsible for determining appropriate geometry based on the appropriate design vehicle and roadway typical. - 2.
-Reverse for opposite end. - 3.
+- The designer is responsible for determining appropriate geometry based on the appropriate design vehicle and roadway typical. - Reverse for opposite end.
 Radii will vary based on design vehicle and geometric design. - 4.
-Provide a minimum 9" offset from concrete islands to edge of travel ways.
+Provide a minimum 9" offset from concrete islands to edge of travel ways. - Maximum taper length 180'.